-- Radios and TVs- box upright in a carton well-padded on all sides.
+- Radios and TVs: box upright in a carton that’s well padded on all sides.

-- Dishes- wrap each dish individually.
-If using newspaper, wrap first in plastic to avoided dishwashing later.
-Place saucers, plates and platters on edge – do not stack flat.
+- Dishes: wrap each dish individually.
+If using newspaper, wrap first in plastic to avoid dishwashing later.
+Place saucers, plates and platters on edge — do not stack flat.
 Cups and bowls should be wrapped individually, then stacked.

-- Glasses- wrap each glass separately in paper or bubble wrap.
-Mark boxes FRAGILE to ensure proper care.
+- Glasses: wrap each glass separately in paper or bubble wrap.
+Mark boxes “fragile” to ensure proper handling.

 - After disassembling lamps, pack small bases in dresser drawers surrounded by loose clothing and pack large bases in boxes with wadded paper.
-Box all lampshades individually with plenty of tissue paper, not newspaper, because it smudges.
-(Packing paper available at Just Store It!)
+Box all lampshades individually with plenty of tissue paper.
+Do not use newspaper because it smudges.
+Packing paper is available at Just Store It!

-- Tools and gardening equipment- drain hoses, coil and pack in carton.
-Fill remaining space with lawn sprinklers, small garden and hand tools, etc. Tie rakes, shovels, and other long-handled tools together with rope or tape.
+- Tools and gardening equipment: drain hoses, coil and pack in carton.
+Fill remaining space with lawn sprinklers and small garden and hand tools, etc. Tie rakes, shovels, and other long-handled tools together with rope or tape.